Agustín Albarracín

-Agustín Albarracín Basil (born 29 August 2005) is a Uruguayan professional footballer who plays as a forward for Uruguayan Primera División club Boston River.
+Agustín Albarracín Basil (born 29 August 2005) is a Uruguayan professional footballer who plays as a forward for club Albacete, on loan from club Cagliari.

 Club career

 Albarracín is a youth academy graduate of Montevideo Wanderers.
 He made his professional debut for the club on 24 June 2023 in a goalless draw against Peñarol.
 In December 2024, he joined Boston River.

+On 27 January 2026, Albarracín signed a four-and-a-half-year contract with Serie A club Cagliari.
+On 25 August 2026, he joined Spanish club Albacete on a season long loan deal.

 International career

-In January 2024, Albarracín was called up by the Uruguay under-23 team head coach Marcelo Bielsa to replace injured Rodrigo Dudek in the squad for the 2024 CONMEBOL Pre-Olympic Tournament.
+In January 2024, Albarracín was called up by the Uruguay under-23 team head coach Marcelo Bielsa to replace injured Rodrigo Dudok in the squad for the 2024 CONMEBOL Pre-Olympic Tournament.
 However, he remained as an unused substitute throughout the tournament as Uruguay were eliminated in the group stage.

 In January 2025, Albarracín was named in the Uruguay under-20 squad for the 2025 South American U-20 Championship.

 Personal life

 Albarracín is the younger brother of professional footballer Nicolás Albarracín.